History of Rownhams services

 In 2000 and again in 2006, there were plans to build a lodge in the gap by the car park, but this never happened.
 The road signs still suggest there is a lodge here, and previously people would have been able to visit the westbound lodge via the rear access, but the markings for this have faded and the official advice is now to turn around at the next junction (which cannot actually be done, but never mind).

-In November 2014 the services were closed for four days after diesel was spilled across the exit sliproad.
+In November 2014 the eastbound service area was closed for four days after diesel was spilled across the exit sliproad.